|Darren Millar AC|

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(ix).

 Cynigiwyd y cynnig.

-Item 4 is a motion under Standing Order 17.42 to propose that the committee resolves to meet in private for the remainder of the meeting and the whole of the meeting on Wednesday 4 July.
+Item 6, then.
+Can I propose, in accordance with Standing Orders 17.42 that the committee resolves to meet in private for the remainder of the meeting?
 Are Members content?
-Thank you very much.
+Thank you.

 Derbyniwyd y cynnig.